AzureAD/microsoft-authentication-library-for-android/docs/access_token-pop.md

 # (Preview) MSAL Android: Requesting Proof of Possession Protected Access Tokens

 >**Important:**<br/>Proof of Possession Protected Access Tokens is a **preview** feature for select limited deployment environments.
-As such, the below-documented APIs are subject to change or removal.<br/><br/>Developers consuming MSAL in their application's are advised to make use of the `Bearer` authentication scheme (default) due to protocol incompatibilties which may arise due to active and evolving development of this feature.
+As such, the below-documented APIs are subject to change or removal.<br/><br/>Developers consuming MSAL in their applications are advised to make use of the `Bearer` authentication scheme (default) due to protocol incompatibilties which may arise due to active and evolving development of this feature.

 ## What is a PoP/AT?
 To understand the purpose and benefits offered by PoP, it is important to understand the security posture of a standard Bearer token.